learn-co-curriculum/phase-1-html-forms/README.md

 #### Radio Inputs

-Radio inputs are useful when you want to have several possible options, but only want the user to make one choice.
-To accomplish this, you set different `value` attributes for each radio button, but they _must_ have the same `name` attribute.
+Radio inputs are useful when you want to have several possible options, but the user is only allowed to pick one.
+You will set different `value` attributes for each radio button, but they _must_ have the same `name` attribute.

 ```html
 <h3>Does your dog get along with other dogs?</h3>